crowsonkb/v-diffusion-pytorch/README.md

 `--init`: specify the init image (optional)

 `--method`: specify the sampling method to use (DDPM, DDIM, PRK, PLMS, PIE, PLMS2, or IPLMS) (default PLMS).
 DDPM is the original SDE sampling method, DDIM integrates the probability flow ODE using a first order method, PLMS is fourth-order pseudo Adams-Bashforth, and PLMS2 is second-order pseudo Adams-Bashforth.
 PRK (fourth-order Pseudo Runge-Kutta) and PIE (second-order Pseudo Improved Euler) are used to bootstrap PLMS and PLMS2 but can be used on their own if you desire (slow).
-IPLMS is the fourth order "Improved PLMS" sampler from (Fast Sampling of Diffusion Models with Exponential Integrator)[https://arxiv.org/abs/2204.13902].
+IPLMS is the fourth order "Improved PLMS" sampler from [Fast Sampling of Diffusion Models with Exponential Integrator](https://arxiv.org/abs/2204.13902).

 `--model`: specify the model to use (default cc12m_1_cfg)